 A Sunchoke is a hardy perennial tuber that can grow 5 - 10

-Sunchoke tubers look similiar potato or ginger.
-The
+and white inside.
+Sunchoke tubers look similar potato or

-tubers and large sunflower-like blooms.
-It is often prepared
+sweet-tasting tubers and large sunflower-like blooms.
+It is

 Growing Sunchokes In A Container